thewhitecar/riffer/README.md

 # RIFFER

 A social network for musicians.
-Currently acting as a placeholder for a project in planning.
+A project in planning!

 ## COMPONENT WIREFRAMES